Charles Bagot: Ambassador to Russia (1820–1824)

+Ambassador to the Netherlands (1824–1832)

-Then, he served as British Ambassador to the Netherlands, where he was involved in negotiations leading to the establishment of Belgium in 1831.
+Then, he served as British Ambassador to the Netherlands, where he used his influence with Dutch King William I to ease conflict during the Belgian Revolution (1830), and the negotiations leading to the establishment of Belgium as an independent state in 1831.

 Governor General of the Province of Canada

 After a hiatus of ten years from diplomatic service, Bagot agreed to succeed Lord Sydenham as governor general of the newly proclaimed Province of Canada.
 He was chosen because of his diplomatic knowledge of the United States.
-Bagot was appointed 27 September 1841, and arrived in the Canadian capital Kingston on 10 January 1842, taking office two days later.
+Bagot was appointed 27 September 1841, and arrived in the Canadian capital Kingston on 10 January 1842, taking office two days later, on 12 January.

 Political administration

 Bagot was ordered by the British government to resist the strengthening demands for responsible government.
-As an important concession, however, Bagot did allow the leading Canadian colonial politicians Robert Baldwin and Sir Louis-Hippolyte Lafontaine to form a ministry, on the basis of their parliamentary majority.
+As an important concession, however, Bagot persuaded the leading Canadian colonial politicians Robert Baldwin and Sir Louis-Hippolyte Lafontaine to form a ministry, on the basis of their parliamentary majority.
 Lafontaine, as a French-Canadian leader, had suffered abusive treatment by the British under the previous governor general, Lord Sydenham, who had died in office in 1841.
 This was the beginning of what became known as representative government in Canada.
 Bagot's leadership was an important step forward in establishing more amicable relations between the colonizing British and French.

 Bagot worked productively with Baldwin and Lafontaine to establish a structure for fair municipal governance in the province of Canada.
 Their work has stood the test of time.
 With the arrival of Confederation in 1867, a well-defined system of three-tiered governance—federal, provincial, and municipal—came into being in Ontario and Quebec.